mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "A hundred lifetimes," I whispered.

-"We cannot defeat our enemies in this time."
+Thi said, "we cannot defeat our enemies in this time."

-"But we can outlast them until the next."

-I smirked with vigor at our words.
+"but we can outlast them until the next," I said.
+And I smirked with vigor at our words.

 "But first," she interjected, "Let's get some rest.
 We'll be safe here for a while."

 I took the spot at Laen's warm belly and he let out a satisfied "oo".
 Throughout the night, I thought about Pomri.
 Grieved at the fate that lie before her.
 But then I thought of my nather, and all the others in Ulukoma who were waiting for a sign of hope.
 I took Annu's words into my heart through the water of grief on my cheeks and in my eyes.
 And my lungs had never felt so full of life.

 <!--

 - Pomri is captured by the Holragi
   - Leave this for a future book